Aiven-Open/klaw/coral/README.md

 Example: mocking the response for `getClusterInfo`:
 - go the [`src/domain/environment/environment-api.ts`](./src/domain/environment/environment-api.ts)
 - check the return type of the function (`KlawApiResponse<"getClusterInfoFromEnv">`) in our api definition to create the right object
-- return a promise with your mock instead of calling the endpoint:
+- return a promise with your mock instead of calling the endpoint and comment out the actual endpoint call:

 ```typescript
 const getClusterInfo = async ({